Pinterest has been instrumental in growing my blog traffic and followers across my social media accounts.

 Make sure your Pins stand out

-You are jostling with millions of other Pins and users on Pinterest, so you want your images to stand out and grab potential blog visitors’ attention.
+You are jostling with millions of other Pins and users on Pinterest, so you want your images to grab potential blog visitors’ attention.

 Using text overlay on an image is the easiest way to make your Pin stand out and text size is key.